mjhorvath/GearHead-Game-Sprites/readme.md

 * http://isometricland.net/gearhead/gh-sprite-assembly.php
 * http://isometricland.net/gearhead/gh-sprite-dithering.php

-These tools and tutorials require that ImageMagick also be installed on your system.
+The above tools and tutorials require that ImageMagick also be installed on your system.

 ## Licenses